tol-is/tailwind-compositor/readme.md

 #### - `options`

-enable config can be used to enable/disable individual compositor utilities.
-Unlike tailwind, compositor's utilities are only responsive.
+Options provide a set of properties used to enable/disable individual compositor utilities.
+Unlike tailwind, compositor's utilities are all responsive and only responsive.

 **baseline** Enable baseline typographic utilities **capheight** Enable capheight typographic utilities